controlink-dev/laravel-arpoone/README.md

  - sms_log_table: Name of the table to store SMS logs.
  - sms_log_tenant_column_name: Name of the column to store the tenant identifier for SMS logs.
  - webhooks: Enable webhooks to track SMS status.
+ - webhook_table_name: Name of the table to store webhook logs.
+ - webhook_tenant_column_name: Name of the column to store the tenant identifier for webhook logs.

 ## Usage
 ### Sending SMS Notifications